nirabyte/Setup-Virtualization-in-Arch-Linux/README.md

-# Setting up Virtual Machine in QEMU on Linux
+# Setup up Virtual Machine in QEMU on Linux

 Remember to chmod before running